enkidevs/curriculum/General/Networking/what-is-an-ip-address.md

 Chances are that while reading this you are connected to *the Internet*, the global, huge **computer network** that makes possible the communication between billions of devices[1].

-Now, to make *communication* possible, you need a way to distinguish yourself among the astonishing number of devices around you.
+To make such *communication* possible, you need a way to distinguish yourself among the astonishing number of devices around you.

-Here, the *IP[2]* comes in handy by uniquely mapping **addresses** to every devices within a **network**.
+Here, the *IP*[2] comes in handy by uniquely mapping **addresses** to every devices within a **network**.
 This is similar to the way real-life *postal addresses* identify residences or other buildings throughout the world.

 There's a big chance you have already encountered them as[3]:
 ```